(CNN)Here's a look at the life of world-renowned primatologist, activist and conservationist Jane Goodall.

 July 1960 - Arrives at the Gombe Stream Chimpanzee Reserve in Tanzania to begin her study of chimpanzees.

-October 1960 - Goodall observes chimpanzees eating meat, when they had been thought to be vegetarians.
+October 1960 - Goodall observes chimpanzees eating meat; they were thought to be vegetarians.

 November 1960 - Observes the first recorded instance of chimpanzees making and using tools.

-2002 - Is designated as a United Nations Messenger of Peace.
+2002 - Designated a United Nations Messenger of Peace.

 February 20, 2004 - Is invested as a Dame of the British Empire at Buckingham Palace.

-September 30, 2014 - Scientists from The Naturalis Biodiversity Centre and botanical garden Hortus botanicus Leiden name a new species of orchid after Jane Goodall.
+September 30, 2014 - A new species of orchid is named after Goodall.
 The Dendrobium goodallianum orchid was collected in Papua New Guinea in 2003.